rlee287/read_chunk_iter/README.md

 - `ChunkedReaderIter`, which synchronously reads from the underlying `Read` object and yields chunks of data when requested.
 - `ThreadedChunkedReaderIter`, which performs the reads in a separate thread and transmits chunks of data to the originating thread.

+# Features
+- autodetect_vectored: Enable automatic detection of whether vectored reads offer speedups, and take advantage of them when they offer speedups.
+This feature requires nightly, but manual selection of vectored reads is still possible without it.

 ## Planned features

-- Use vectored reads when applicable to take advantage of speedups that they may offer.
 - fadvise: Use `posix_fadvise` to signal `POSIX_FADV_SEQUENTIAL` for the whole file and to provide the option to free filesystem cache with `POSIX_FADV_DONTNEED` on yielded data.
 This feature will be enabled by default but will be a no-op on non-Unix systems.